americanthinker/americanthinker.github.io/README.md

   <img align="right" border="0" src="/images/churn.png" width="180" title="Churn Prediction">
   </a>
 </p>
 Provided consulting work to the CEO of a Private Equity backed dental practice.
-Deliverables included a deployed patient churn prediction model and a prioritized patient re-contact list (based on customer segmentation) embedded into staff daily workflow.
-Estimated savings of $30K per year for the practice.
+Deliverables included a deployed patient churn prediction model and a prioritized patient re-contact list (based on customer segmentation).
+Deliverables are embedded into staff daily workflow and provide an estimated savings of $30K per year for the practice.
 <br/>

 ## [Analytics Platform for non-profit CEO](https://github.com/americanthinker/dash-app-ceo-dashboard/blob/master/README.md)